TimesysGit/meta-timesys/README.md

 Vigiles is a vulnerability management tool that provides build-time Yocto CVE Analysis of target images.
 It does this by collecting metadata about packages to be installed and uploading it to be compared against the Vigiles CVE database.A high-level overview of the detected vulnerabilities is returned and a full detailed analysis can be viewed online.

-To request a trial account, please contact us at sales@timesys.com
+To request a trial account, please get in touch with us at sales@timesys.com

 Pre-Requisites